simonrelet/lint-paths/README.md

  * `-h`, `--help`: display a help message,
  * `-p`, `--pattern`: the expected pattern of the paths, `^[^A-Z]*$` by default,
- * `-i`, `--ignore`: a pattern to ignore, this options can be repeated multiple times.
+ * `-i`, `--ignore`: a valid RegExp pattern to ignore, this options can be repeated multiple times.

 **Examples**